Mngrx/shopping-cart/README.md

 - Create adapters to manipulate response data.
 For example, to hide `timestamp` fields from responses.
 - Dockerization for production purposes.
 - Use some tool like [Larastan](https://github.com/nunomaduro/larastan) or [PHP metrics](https://www.phpmetrics.org/), running automatically to keep the code quality high.
+- Improve OpenAPI documentation to be interactive and have all possibles requests examples.
 - Create a pipeline to integrate all quality gates: unit tests, integration tests, audit, and others.